 - iv) In a special permit inspection area that has experienced pipe or girth weld leaks or ruptures due to soil movement or the threat has been identified, CIG must run inertial measurement unit (IMU) and HR-deformation ILI tools for detection and remediation of strains and denting of the pipe body and girth welds from soil or pipe movements that impair pipeline integrity.
-Remediation must be conducted as determined by Condition 13(j) Pipe and Soil Movement. - c) Inline Inspection Assessment Intervals: CIG must conduct initial assessments and reassessments for each special permit inspection area in accordance with the following: - i) Initial ILI assessments must be conducted as follows: - (1) If the special permit segment has EFW pipe, it must be assessed for hard spots within 18 months of the special permit grant date. - (2) If cracking has been identified as a threat for the extended special permit segment, it must be assessed within 18 months of the special permit grant date.19 - (3) All other identified threats must be assessed within two (2) years of the special permit grant date. - (4) For newly identified threats, assessments must be completed within two (2) years of identification. - (5) Previous ILI assessments may be applied if Condition 8 Anomaly Evaluation and Remediation is completed and the Condition 5(c)(ii) reassessment interval is maintained. - ii) Reassessments must be completed in accordance with the shortest interval of the following: - (1) 49 CFR 192.939(a); - (2) Intervals of five (5) calendar years not to exceed 66 months, if the special permit segment contains any of the following: - (a) low-frequency electric resistance welded (LF-ERW) or EFW pipe, - (b) hard spots, - (c) shorted carrier pipe to the casing,
+Remediation must be conducted as determined by Condition 13(j) Pipe and Soil Movement. - c) Inline Inspection Assessment Intervals: CIG must conduct initial assessments and reassessments for the special permit inspection area in accordance with the following: - i) Initial ILI assessments must be conducted as follows: - (1) If the special permit segment has EFW pipe, it must be assessed for hard spots within 18 months of the special permit grant date. - (2) If cracking has been identified as a threat for the extended special permit segment, it must be assessed within 18 months of the special permit grant date. - (3) All other identified threats must be assessed within two (2) years of the special permit grant date. - (4) For newly identified threats, assessments must be completed within two (2) years of identification. - (5) Previous ILI assessments may be applied if Condition 8 Anomaly Evaluation and Remediation is completed and the Condition 5(c)(ii) reassessment interval is maintained. - ii) Reassessments must be completed in accordance with the shortest interval of the following: - (1) 49 CFR 192.939(a); - (2) Intervals of five (5) calendar years not to exceed 66 months, if the special permit segment contains any of the following: - (a) low-frequency electric resistance welded (LF-ERW) or EFW pipe, - (b) hard spots, - (c) shorted carrier pipe to the casing, - (d) susceptible to SCC, or - (e) pipe or soil movement; or - (3) The engineering critical assessment (ECA) determined interval, if applicable